 My primary area of focus is in the alternative investment industry, advising hedge fund clients at all stages of growth, from startup to well-established managers and financial institutions.
 The benefit of in-house experience is understanding and appreciating the various issues that may arise from the perspectives of the principals/management/parent company; the domestic and offshore private funds themselves; and the institutional and high net worth individual investors/shareholders.
 Having this unique and versatile perspective translates to many industries beyond financial services.
 For example, I work closely with and support other practice groups in relation to partnership disputes, employment and real estate matters, and government investigations.

-Regulators will continue to seek greater control over the cryptocurrency space.
-Fraud allegations and shareholder litigation ultimately will put this at the forefront of the SEC and CFTC’s purview in their respective missions to protect Main Street investors.
+Regulators will continue to seek greater control over cryptocurrency.
+Fraud allegations and shareholder litigation will put this at the forefront of SEC and CFTC’s purview in their missions to protect Main Street investors.

 Cornell University, B.A.

 Subscribe to stay informed of the latest legal news, alerts, and business trends.Subscribe